 It must be said that ‘techno autocracy’ isn’t a phrase you would immediately associate with Christmas, but there are easily recognisable tropes in the characterization that makes for immediate fun.
 Arthur himself often leans a little too strong on the ‘grating’ side of enthusiasm for adult viewers, but certainly not for any little ones watching.
 Similarly, the smirk worthy pithiness of some of the humour is unlikely to be appreciated by the age range the movie is mostly geared towards.
 But they can certainly get behind ‘grumpy grandpa’, ‘bossy brother’, and ‘well-meaning Christmas lover’.

 Originally released back in 2011 as collaboration with Sony Pictures Animation, Arthur Christmas sees Aardman in rare CGI animation mode rather than the stop motion they are best known for, but their visual flair is still very much on screen here.
 There are tons of gorgeous or amusing details in the background to enjoy, and Steve Claus’ ultra high tech sleigh (the ‘S1’) wouldn’t be out of place in a yuletide Star Wars entry.
 Arthur and Grandsanta’s ill-fated trip sees them (quite literally) crash through many a delightful location.
 And dotted throughout the movie are a whole horde of super keen but highly strung elves for whom Christmas is a way of life.

 It is clear that Arthur Christmas marks a conscious decision to appeal to a younger demographic.
 The downside to this means for the whole family there are parts that niggle on the nerves at times (Just what kind of voice are you shooting for there, McAvoy?
-Teenager going through puberty?!) but it’s still a fun delight that doesn’t overdose on the saccharine hits.
+Teenager going through puberty?!) but, like the movie Christmas Break-In, it’s still a fun delight that doesn’t overdose on the saccharine hits.